im-jaimemoreno/zemoga-test-ui/README.md

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-* [IMPORTANT: The Fake Server use port 4210 this port must be free, please stop the proccess.]
+* [IMPORTANT: The Fake Server use port 4210 this port must be free]
 * [Note: Sometimes you need have administrator permissions to execute the previous steps.]

 ## Built With